 She goes on for another page, but I think you get the gist, right?
 The prose is purple and it goes on and on like a Saskatchewan field.
 You could watch your dog run away for days on this prose.

 Honestly, all the bad passages I marked consist of ridiculous over-writing.
 I didn’t notice it during my reading.
-Maybe I’m just blind to Neiderman’s poster-Andrews’ prose by now.
+Maybe I’m just blind to Neiderman’s poser-Andrews’ prose by now.
 I don’t know.

 Here’s a scene where Christie’s had a bit too much wine and wants to bone Gavin but he’s trying to be nice by not taking advantage of her inebriation.